More about me

 Start of my research journey

-I didn’t always know that pedestrian and crowd dynamics was my passion.
+Before finding my passion in pedestrian and crowd research, I started my academic journey exploring different areas of psychology and human behavior.
 My first ever research project as a sophomore was on “relationship between psychological capital, grit, and academic outcomes” (2017-2018), with Dr. Sara Farrell as an advisor.
-While it is very different from my research interests, it taught me the fun in research process.